c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	execute = minimum
 ```

-The minimum process returns the lowest value of each pixel in a layer stack.  *Minimum* is calculated for each pixel individually.
+The *minimum* process returns the lowest value of all bands in the *selected* image. *Minimum* is calculated for each pixel individually.
 Nodata pixels are ignored.

 ---

-### NDVI, NIRV, EVI, LAI (Process) #
+### *NDVI, NIRV, EVI, LAI:* Return a vegetation index

 **Normalized vegetation index (NDVI)**
 **Near infrared vegetation index (NIRV)**